Wildlife Madagascar | Nature & Culture trips

 Arrival at Ivato International Airport.
 You will be welcomed by HT Agency Tours Staff.
 Once you have passed customs formalities, our Guide will smooth through the rest of the arrivals process – changing money, setting up your phone with the new SIM card, and anything else you need.
 We will provide 2 (two) SIM cards with Data + National Call + 5mn International call for your stay in Madagascar; it will make our contact easier.
 Transfer directly to the hotel in town for check-in “Antananarivo”.

-Night at RELAIS DES PLATEAUX
+Night at RELAIS DES PLATEAUX or Similar

 DAY 2 : TANA - PALMARIUM